Replete-AI/Interactive-Experience-Generator/README.md

 *Ain't nobody got time for that.*

 Of course, once you have everything set up, this script is supposed to be compatible with multiple other backends, such as Aphrodite.
-So if you have a model figured out and you have all your experience files and your config and the system prompt you like, theoretically it might be cheaper to run the entire task through cloud compute rather than using Together's API service.
+So if you have a model figured out and you have all your experience files and your config and the system prompt you like, theoretically it might be cheaper to run the entire task through cloud or local compute rather than using Together's API service.